CTPSSTAFF/modx-prototype-1/GETTING_STARTED.md

 #### Administrative Priveleges

 You will need administrative priveleges on your computer in order to execute (some of) these commands.
-_All CTPS users should have admin priveleges on their desktop system._ If you do not, plesae contact the CTPS IT manager.
+_All CTPS users should have admin priveleges on their desktop system._ If you do not, please contact the CTPS IT manager.

 #### Visibility of Hidden Files and Folders